• Home

 I 2 Buddhist Themes on Desire or Tanha

 Buddhism also discusses the problems caused by misdirected desire, for it is such an important cause of suffering for us, in many different ways.
-The Buddhist Second Noble Truth uses the word taṇhā for misdirected desire. taṇhā literally means “thirst”.
+The Buddhist Second Noble Truth uses the word taṇhā for misdirected desire. taṇhā literally means “thirst, lack of water”.
 Thus the word taṇhā suggests a desire that is compelling, with a real sense of wanting or lack. taṇhā is often translated as “craving.”

 The Second Noble Truth lists several kinds of misdirected desire, including vibhava taṇhā and bhava taṇhā.
 These are best understood to mean –